 We guide our work, the services that we provide and how we treat one another from the Women’s Centre five point mandate.
 The mandate is a set of principles we all agree to follow and it is proposed and reviewed by the Women’s Centre Collective.

 - Pro-feminist: Committed to the struggle for women’s rights and is opposed to all forms of oppression.

 - Sex-positive: Committed to providing accurate, non-judgmental information on sexual health and sexual activity/inactivity that promotes pleasure, safety, and informed choices across all genders, orientations and expressions.

 - Trans & Intersex Inclusive: Committed to ensuring that the rights of trans and intersex people are respected across campus.
-Trans and intersex women are always welcome in our space, including our 24/7 lounge.
-Gender policing will not be tolerated anywhere in the Women’s Centre.
+Trans and intersex women, as well as non-binary people who feel the space is appropriate for them, are welcome in the lounge and gender policing will not be tolerated in this space.